 Kaa allows for aggregating endpoints related to the same application into endpoint groups.
-An endpoint group represents an independent managed entity which is defined by the profile filters assigned to the group.
+The endpoint group represents an independent managed entity which is defined by the profile filters assigned to the group.
 Those endpoints whose profiles match the profile filters of the specific endpoint group become automatically registered as members of this group.
 There is no restriction for endpoints on having membership in a number of groups at a time.

 Endpoint group profile filters are predicate expressions which define characteristics of group members (endpoints).
 These filters are executed against the endpoint profile to figure out whether or not the endpoint belongs to the group.